yadav412/password_gen/README.md

 v 1.0 - minimal styling, backend is a simple but effective python algo that allows password generation of 4-64 chars using the flask framework.
 This version of the application is deployed using render (free tier) - 13 commits

+v 1.1 - addition of a pin generator as well as a basic encryption algo these are coded by have yet to be part of the release - the "chimera encryption algo" has its base created but with additions it should be strengthened. - 25 commits

 ## Features

 - Generate strong passwords of customizable length (4–64 characters)